Wayfair is taking up to 65% off during the Home Renovation Sale

 Add some unexpected green to the walls with this steel planter set, which makes a great alternative to a print or other art.
 Plus, it’s a fun way to get the family or roommates around the table for a quick, fun gardening session.

-A new kitchen sink isn’t just practical (more room for dishes and prepping food!), but it’s a great way to give the room a facelift, too.
+A new kitchen sink isn’t just practical (more room for dishes and prepping food!), but it’s also a great way to give the room a face-lift too.
 Farmhouse sinks are one of the most popular styles out there right now, but the modern shape of this one will make it last beyond the trend.
 It comes in a variety of colors for anything from a rustic to a more industrial vibe.

 Washlet K300 Elongated Toilet Seat Bidet ($699.99, originally $1,165.99; wayfair.com)

 Don’t take our word for it — Americans have been buying these in an unprecedented way since the Great Toilet Paper Shortage of 2020.
-Japanese manufacturer Toto’s Washlets are iconic, and this at-home version might not give you a robot, but it’ll do everything a bidet does with easy-to-install style (including temperature control, remote control, and yes, a heated seat).
+Japanese manufacturer Toto’s Washlets are iconic, and this at-home version might not give you a robot, but it’ll do everything a bidet does with easy-to-install style (including temperature control, remote control and, yes, a heated seat).

 Stonecrest 1 Light Dimmable Swing Arm Lamp ($189.99, originally $345; wayfair.com)